kalisio/kaabah/docs/guides/getting-started.md

 #### Network

 Because each of the cloud providers do not offer the same solutions regarding the network, there are some specificities to take into account.
+Mainly, to use the **OVH** module, it is necessary beforehand to create a private network named **Private-Net** and a subnet named **Private-Subnet**.
+In the other hand, you can assign to the subnet the **CIDR** of your choice, **Kaabah** will retrieve it.

 ### Docker TLS Certificate Authority